Chipper-Technologies/graviton/docs/CAMERA_TECHNIQUES.md

 ## Overview

 Graviton's AI-driven cinematic camera system transforms the viewing experience by intelligently controlling camera movement to highlight the most dramatic and educational moments in gravitational simulations.
-Each technique uses physics-based algorithms to predict optimal camera positions and create compelling visual narratives.
+The system offers three distinct approaches: manual control for traditional interaction, predictive orbital for educational tours, and dynamic framing for chaotic action tracking.

 ## Table of Contents